Sticktron/g0blin/README.md

 | mobile | alpine   |

-## important issues that are being worked on
+## issues that are being worked on

+- support for all compatible device/OS comboinations
 - Touch ID does not work in App Store apps while in jailbroken mode
+- Cydia icon is hidden
 - Respring button is panicky
-- support for all compatible device/OS comboinations
 - internal mechanics